eclipse/mraa/docs/debugging.md

 ### Common errors to check for

-* Not running as root
+* Not running as a user with permissions to the physical char devices/files that require access.
+Check quickly if it works as root and you likely have such an issue.
+The log file will reflect this
 * Incorrect IO pin numbers, mraa uses physical connector pin numbering see your platform documentation for details
-* Your platform is unsupported
+* Your platform is unsupported or has been detected wrongly (logfile will show this)
 * Using the wrong pin, check pin capabilities either using the API or your platform documentation